LiamCHayes/fruit-fly-tracker/data_generation/README.md

 0. Make sure you have numpy, PIL, and matplotlib available in your environment.
 1. Put your background image in "dataset/backgrounds/\[your_image\].jpg".
 Make sure it is at least 6mp.
 2. Run `pip install -e .` from the "data_generation" directory to install the utility functions.
-3. Edit the make_data.py script in the main function to include the path to your image and how many datapoints you want to generate.
+3. Edit the make_data.py script in the main function to choose how many datapoints per background image and the size of the generated flies.
 4. Run make_data.py from the "data_generation" directory.

 ## Dataset description